Stevens-CS546/CS-554/Lecture Code/lecture_04/readme.md

 ## Introduction

-This week, we will continue discussing the nuances of component based development with React. component based web development with React.
+This week, we will continue discussing the nuances of component based development with React.

 ## Running the Lecture Code